-After Iraqi forces ousted the "Islamic State of Iraq and Syria" (ISIS) from Mosul, the human tragedy was laid to bare for all to see, with abandoned or orphaned children of the group's foreign fighters left to fend for themselves.
+After Iraqi forces ousted the "Islamic State" (IS) from Mosul, the human tragedy was laid to bare for all to see, with abandoned or orphaned children of the group's foreign fighters left to fend for themselves.

 Iraqi forces have found around 12 foreign children roaming the city's streets alone so far, most of whom appear to be of Asian parentage and know nothing about the fate of their parents, an Iraqi official said.

 The discovery of these children, most of whom do not speak Arabic, has presented an unprecedented challenge for the Iraqi government.